Joseph S. Bleymaier: Postwar

 From April to November 1961, Bleymaier was deputy commander for launch vehicles of the Space Systems Division.
-He was responsible for the development of launch facilities for the military space program, and supported of the National Aeronautics and Space Administration (NASA) Ranger program and Project Mercury, and the US Navy's Transit satellite navigation program.
+He was responsible for the development of launch facilities for the military space program, and supported the National Aeronautics and Space Administration (NASA) Ranger program and Project Mercury, and the US Navy's Transit satellite navigation program.
 In November 1961 he became the system program director of Air Force Program 624A (the Titan III) and 623A (Large Solid Motor Development), and deputy commander of the Space Systems Division for Manned Systems. he this role he was cited by President Lyndon B. Johnson for his contributions to the 1965 Defense Cost Reduction Program, and the Secretary of Defense, Robert S. McNamara, described the Manned Systems program as the "best managed program in the Department of Defense."

 Bleymaier became the commander of the Air Force Western Test Range in October 1965, with his headquarters at Vandenberg Air Force Base in California.
 In this role he was responsible for the support of the NASA and USAF projects using the range.
 On 1 July 1967, he became head of the Manned Orbiting Laboratory Systems Office in the Space and Missile Systems Organization (SAMSO).
 He retired from the USAF in 1969.
 His decorations included the Legion of Merit, and the Air Medal with an oak leaf cluster.

 Later life

-After retiring from the USAF, Bleymaier worked for Morrison-Knudsen.
-As head of the US offices of the Morris-Knudsen Saudi-Arabia Consortium, he oversaw construction of facilities at King Khalid Military City in Saudi Arabia.
-He died on 10 October 1998, and was buried in Cloverdale Memorial Park in Boise, Idaho.
+After retiring from the USAF, Bleymaier worked for Morrison–Knudsen, headquartered in Boise, Idaho.
+As head of the US offices of the Morrison–Knudsen Saudi-Arabia Consortium, he oversaw construction of facilities at King Khalid Military City in Saudi Arabia.
+He died on 10 October 1998, and was buried in Cloverdale Memorial Park in Boise.

+Personal

-His son Joseph Bleymaier Jr. attended the United States Air Force Academy.
-He graduated in 1965, became a fighter pilot, and retired as a colonel.
-His grandson, Stephen J. Bleymaier, also attended the Air Force Academy, graduating in 1991, and retired as a brigadier general in 2019.
+His son Joseph Jr. attended the U.S. Air Force Academy, graduated in 1965, became a fighter pilot, and retired as a colonel.
+His grandson, Steven J. Bleymaier, also attended the Air Force Academy, graduating in 1991, and retired as a brigadier general in 2019.

+Youngest son Gene was a collegiate athletic director at Boise State and San Jose State, best known for installing the first blue AstroTurf at BSU's Bronco Stadium in 1986.
+He played college football at UCLA as a tight end (1972–1974), and graduated from law school at Loyola Marymount in 1978.